txhaug/stabilizer_entropy/README.md

-# stabilizer_entropy
+# Efficient measurement of stabilizer entropy with quantum computers
-Programs to efficiently compute stabilizer entropy with quantum computers, as well as improved numerical methods to compute von Neumann stabilizer entropy for arbitrary quantum states.
+Program to efficiently compute stabilizer entropy with quantum computers.
+Requirements: Python, Qiskit